dcodeIO/MetaScript/README.md

 **Metaprogramming** is the writing of computer programs that write or manipulate other programs (or themselves) as their data, or that do part of the work at compile time that would otherwise be done at runtime.

-**MetaScript** is a tool for compile time meta programming using JavaScript as the meta language.
+**MetaScript** is a tool for build time meta programming using JavaScript as the meta language.

 How does it work?
 -----------------